On Generalizations of Some Distance Based Classifiers for HDLSS Data: Proofs and Mathematical Details

 \section{Proofs and Mathematical Details}

-We begin with proofs of the results in Section~\ref{Improve}.
-Proofs of the results in Section \ref{general} are similar, and are in fact special cases (follows by taking $b=d$, equivalently, $d_i=1$ for $1 \leq i \leq d$) of the proofs in Section \ref{Improve}.
-Hence, we omit those proofs.
+We begin with proofs of the results stated in Section~\ref{Improve}.
+Proofs of the results in Section \ref{general} are similar, and are in fact special cases (follows by taking $b=d$, equivalently, $d_i=1$ for $1 \leq i \leq d$) of these proofs.
+Hence, we omit them.

 {\bf Proof of Lemma \ref{secondlemma}} Fix $\epsilon>0$.
 Let us define $W_i=\gamma({d_i}^{-1}\|\bU_i-\bV_i\|^2)$ for $1\leq i\leq b$, where $\bU\sim \mathbf{F}_j$ and $\bV \sim \mathbf{F}_{j^\prime}$, $1\leq j,j^\prime\leq J$.
 Using Chebyshev's inequality, we observe that